helpmefindlaw/docs/docs/user-guide/getting-started/installation.md

 ### [Latest Release on GitHub](https://github.com/Ironclad/rivet/releases/latest)

 Download the latest release for your platform from the above link.
-Rivet is currently available for MacOS, Linux, and Windows.
+Lawme is currently available for MacOS, Linux, and Windows.

 ## Building from Source

 ### Prerequisites

-To build and run Rivet from source, you will need:
+To build and run Lawme from source, you will need:

 - Rust (use [rustup](https://rustup.rs/))
 - node 20+ (or install [Volta](https://volta.sh/))